A Reconfiguration and Commentary on Revelation 1-3

 Introduction

-The apostle John is instructed to send copies of the entire Revelation from Jesus to the 7 churches (Rev. 1:11), but with these different introductory passages in Ch.
+This passage in Revelation 1-3 is introductory to the detailed prophecy in Rev. 4-22.
+The apostle John is instructed to send copies of the entire prophecy in Revelation 1-22 to 7 churches (Rev. 1:11), but with the different covering letters in Ch.
 2-3 that are tailored to each church.
+This prophecy in the book of Revelation is one of the passages that are designated as sealed (the 5th Seal in Rev 6:9, see Rev 22:10).

 Discussion